 Not sugary sweet, roses and sunshine kindness.
 She made people feel good.

 While I thought of myself as a nice person, she was different.
 She would make an effort to befriend any kid in our class, even if they seemed to have little in common on the surface.
-While I was always a little too shy and introverted to really reach out to others, she was not.
+While I was always a little too shy and introverted to reach out to others, she was not.

 She genuinely wanted to hear what you had to say.
 While I was hampered by a fear of rejection to reach out to people too much, she brought people into her circle with no problem.